CenterOnBudget/r-intro-training/README.md

 PS: Be sure to also check out [RStudio Cheatsheets](https://rstudio.com/resources/cheatsheets/) for quick desktop references on topics like data import, cleaning, and visualization.
 For a quick introduction to Git and GitHub, check out the [Git Handbook](https://guides.github.com/introduction/git-handbook/).

-## Organization

-This repository is organized as follows:

-- `data-raw/` contains original data files downloaded from online
-- `data/` contains a clean `.csv` dataset with selected variables
-- `results/` contains a spreadsheet with key findings
-- `scripts/` contains code for the training
-- `slides/` contains intro slides for the training

 ## Contact

 For questions about this repository, please reach out to Matt Saenz (vsaenz@cbpp.org).